akvilary/sqlconstructor/README.md

 ### ContainerConvertible
 You could convert each instance of classes below into SqlContainer and set sql variables in one step by \_\_call\_\_ method (in release >= 1.1.5):
-SqlCol, SqlCols, SqlCte, SqlEnum, SqlFilter, SqlFilters, SqlPlaceholder, SqlSectionHeader, SqlVals.
+SqlCol, SqlCols, SqlCte, SqlEnum, SqlFilter, SqlFilters, SqlPlaceholder, SqlSectionHeader, SqlVals, SqlCte (in release >= 1.3.0).

 ### SqlJson
 SqlJson (in release >= 1.2.9) has 'loads' and 'dumps' static methods similar to python 'json' library.